narutoo9x/BlogApp-PreWork/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] - User can see when the article is posted.

 ## Video Walkthrough